Waboom AI

 You paste raw notes.
 The skill turns them into a tight summary, written like you would write it.

-Decisions at the top.
-Owners and dates next.
-Open questions at the bottom.
+Decisions go at the top, owners and dates next, open questions at the bottom.

 We picked this because almost everyone has done it manually at least once.